mantidproject/mantid/Code/Mantid/docs/source/algorithms/ConvertCWPDMDToSpectra-v1.rst

 and {\it ConvertSpiceToRealSpace}, which converts the TableWorkspace to MDEvnetWorkspace that is able to reflect all the information of the epxeriment, {\it ConvertCWPDMDToSpectra} goes through all the detectors' counts and rebins the data.

+An Example
+##########

+1. LoadSpiceAscii
+2. ConvertSpiceToRealSpace
+3. Merge a few data MDWorkspaces together; merge the corresponding monitor MDWorkspaces together;
+4. ConvertCWPDMDToSpectra.

+Experimental data with different neutron wavelengths can be binned together to d-spacing or momentum transfer space.

 Usage